Housing Agreement 2012-13Version 1.13

 L3.
 DRUGS AND ILLEGAL SUBSTANCES (return to index)

-Use, possession and/or distribution of drugs and/or illegal substances is strictly prohibited and may result in eviction and referral to the University judicial officer and law enforcement agencies.
+Use, possession and/or distribution of drugs and/or illegal substances is strictly prohibited and will result in eviction and referral to the University judicial officer and law enforcement agencies.
 This includes possession of any drug paraphernalia.

 L4.
 SMOKING (return to index)